Aberdeen, South Dakota: Railroads

 The BNSF Railway conveys freight and grain through Aberdeen.
 Until 1969 the Milwaukee Road ran trains between Aberdeen and Minneapolis.
 Earlier, until 1961, trains from Chicago to Seattle ran through the railroad's Aberdeen station.
 Burlington Northern purchased parts of the Milwaukee Road's "Pacific Extension" into Montana when the Milwaukee Road when bankrupt and ended service in 1977.

 In addition, the Great Northern Railway was absorbed into the Burlington Northern in March 1970 with the merger of the Spokane, Portland, & Seattle Railway, the Chicago, Burlington, & Quincy Railroad, and the Northern Pacific Railway into one railroad company.
 The former Great Northern trackage was later purchased from Burlington Northern by Dakota, Missouri Valley & Western Railroad.

 The Minneapolis & St. Louis Railway had a lightly used branch line from Donde South Dakota through Aberdeen, South Dakota to Long Lake, South Dakota and this line became Chicago & Northwestern Railway property when the Minneapolis & St. Louis Railway merged with the Chicago & Northwestern Railway October 1960.
 Chicago & Northwestern already had a lightly used branch line from James Valley Junction, South Dakota to Oakes, North Dakota.
 All the lines saw little traffic and were eventually abandoned by the Chicago and Northwestern before its 1995 merger with the Union Pacific Railroad.

-Taxi

-Aberdeen Taxi service provides general taxi service in Aberdeen.
-Aberdeen Shuttle provides shuttle service to and from the airport along with general taxi services.

-Car rental

-There are five car rental services in Aberdeen: Hertz, Avis, Dollar-Thrifty, Toyota Rent-a-Car, and Nissan Rental Car.
-Hertz and Avis Car rental are located in the airport terminal.
-Dollar-Thrifty is located in Aberdeen Flying Service.
-Toyota Rent-a-Car and Nissan Rental Car are located at Harr Motors across from the airport.